Sheboygan County Revolving Loan Fund

 - Compliance with Applicable Laws.
 Applicants shall comply with all applicable local, state, and federal laws and codes.

 - Project Completion.
 Projects shall be completed within 36 months from the date of the loan approval.
-Applicants shall provide the Loan Committee a project implementation schedule not exceeding 36 months for project completion.
+Applicants shall provide the Loan Committee with a project implementation schedule not exceeding 36 months for project completion.

 TERMS AND CONDITIONS

-Loan terms and conditions shall be structured on need and ability to repay.
+Loan terms and conditions shall be structured on the need and ability to repay.
 Minimum standards shall include the following: